Ramdhannp/monitoring-api/README.md

 ### `npm start`

-Runs the app in the development mode.
+Runs the api in the development mode.

 ## Application Startup File